A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alcohols and ethers are organic compounds that contain hydroxyl (-OH) and ether (-O-) functional groups, respectively.
+Alcohols and ethers are organic compounds containing hydroxyl (-OH) and ether (-O-) functional groups, respectively.
 They are important intermediates in various chemical reactions and have a wide range of applications in industry and everyday life.

 Basic Concepts

-Alcohols: Alcohols are compounds that contain a hydroxyl group (-OH) attached to a carbon atom.
+Alcohols: Alcohols are compounds containing a hydroxyl group (-OH) attached to a carbon atom.
 They are classified into primary, secondary, and tertiary alcohols based on the number of carbon atoms attached to the carbon atom bearing the hydroxyl group.
+The classification affects their reactivity.

-Ethers: Ethers are compounds that contain an ether group (-O-) connecting two carbon atoms.
+Ethers: Ethers are compounds containing an ether group (-O-) connecting two carbon atoms.
 They are classified into simple, mixed, and cyclic ethers based on the structure of the carbon atoms attached to the ether group.
+The symmetry (or lack thereof) impacts their physical properties.

 Equipment and Techniques